bhanuprakashsfdc/mobiledekho/README.md

 Set up React Router for navigation between pages.
 Home Page
-Task 8: Design the Home Page Layout
+Task 8: Design the Home Page Layout                    -- Done

 Create the main layout for the home page.
-Task 9: Implement Featured Reviews Section
+Task 9: Implement Featured Reviews Section             -- Done

 Create a carousel component for featured reviews on the home page.
-Task 10: Implement Latest Reviews Section
+Task 10: Implement Latest Reviews Section              -- Done

 Create a grid layout for displaying the latest reviews.
 Reviews Page
-Task 11: Design Reviews Page Layout
+Task 11: Design Reviews Page Layout                    -- Done

 Create the layout for the reviews page.
-Task 12: Implement Reviews List
+Task 12: Implement Reviews List                        -- Done

 Fetch and display a list of bike and scooter reviews.
-Task 13: Implement Review Detail Page
+Task 13: Implement Review Detail Page                  -- Done

 Create a detailed review page for individual reviews.
 Search Functionality